Ultimate Guide to Make Smoked Beef Roast

 It’s easy to say, “Keep your fire at 225°F”.
-But when you are smoking a beef roast, how do you do that?
+But when you are smoking something, how do you do that?

 First concern is, ‘the temperature is dropping but there is wood on the fire’.
 If this is happening to you, then your fire needs an energy source: Oxygen.